Decoding Susceptibility: Modeling Misbelief to Misinformation Through a Computational Approach: Computational Susceptibility Modeling

 During each forward pass, our model is provided with three user-post pairs: the anchor pair $(u_a, p)$, the similar pair $(u_s, p)$, and the dissimilar pair $(u_{ds}, p)$.
-We determine the similar user $u_s$ as the user who reposted $p$ if and only if user $u_a$ reposted $p$.
-Conversely, the dissimilar user $u_{ds}$ is determined by reversing this relationship.
-When multiple potential candidate users exist for either $u_s$ or $u_{ds}$, we randomly select one.
-However, if there are no suitable candidate users available, we randomly sample one user from the positive (for ``reposted'' cases) or negative examples (for ``did not repost'' cases) and pair this randomly chosen user with this misinformation post $p$.
+We regard the similar user $u_s$ as the user who reposted $p$ if and only if user $u_a$ reposted $p$.
+The dissimilar user $u_{ds}$ is defined by reversing this relationship.
+When multiple candidate users exist for either $u_s$ or $u_{ds}$, we randomly select one.
+However, if there are no suitable candidate users available, we randomly sample one from the positive (for ``reposted'' cases) or negative examples (for ``did not repost'' cases) and pair this randomly chosen user with the misinformation post $p$.

-In \equationref{eq:loss}, we elaborate on the definition of our loss function.
+In \equationref{eq:loss}, we define our loss function.
 Here, $y_i$ takes the value of 1 if and only if user $u_i$ reposted misinformation post $p$.
 The parameter $\alpha$ corresponds to the margin employed in the triplet loss, serving as a hyperparameter that determines the minimum distance difference needed between the anchor and the similar or dissimilar sample for the loss to equal zero.
-Additionally, we introduce the control hyperparameter $\lambda$, which governs the weighting of the binary cross-entropy and triplet loss components.
+Besides, $\lambda$ is the control hyperparameter, which governs the weighting of the binary cross-entropy and triplet loss components.